DanielSharkov/svelte-router/README.md

 })
 ```

-* `window` should usually be assigned the [browser object model](https://www.w3schools.com/js/js_window.asp)
+* `window` should usually be assigned the [browser object model](https://www.w3schools.com/js/js_window.asp) but can also be used for testing and debugging purposes.

-but can also be used for testing and debugging purposes.
+* `scrollingElement` should usually be assigned the [Document.scrollingElement](https://developer.mozilla.org/en-US/docs/Web/API/document/scrollingElement), which is the usual scrollable viewport.
+But if your viewport differs you may then provid it your needed `Element`.
+When no `scrollableElement` is provided then the router won't save and restore scroll state by the history.

 * `basePath` is an optional field which has the same principle as the HTML
 `<Base>` tag.
 It acts like a prefix to the paths.
 It's useful in cases like